V. J. Edgecombe

 Valdez Drexel "V. J." Edgecombe Jr. (born July 30, 2005) is a Bahamian professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA).
-Nicknamed "The Generator", he played college basketball for the Baylor Bears.
+He played college basketball for the Baylor Bears.
 He was a consensus five-star recruit and one of the top players in the 2024 class.
-Edgecombe was selected with the 3rd overall pick by the 76ers in the 2025 NBA draft.
+Edgecombe was selected with the third overall pick by the 76ers in the 2025 NBA draft..

 Early life and high school career

 Edgecombe was born and spent his childhood in Bimini, The Bahamas.
-Edgecombe grew up in the Abaco Islands of The Bahamas, where he first played basketball in local youth leagues.

-He participated in development camps organized by NBA player Buddy Hield, whom he later described as a mentor figure.

 Edgecombe described himself as "[coming] from nothing", living off a generator due to limited electricity.
-He migrated to the United States when he was in ninth grade, originally settling in Florida.
+He immigrated to the United States when he was in ninth grade, originally settling in Florida.
 He attended Victory International Institute in West Palm Beach, Florida for two years before transferring to Long Island Lutheran Middle and High School in Brookville, New York as a boarding student.
-He averaged 15.5 points, five rebounds, 2.3 assists, and 2.2 steals per game during his junior season as the Crusaders won the state championship.
+He averaged 15.5 points, five rebounds, 2.3 assists and 2.2 steals per game during his junior season as the Crusaders won the state championship.
 Edgecombe was named the New York Gatorade Player of the Year and the National Interscholastic Basketball Conference (NIBC) Player of the Year at the end of the season.

-As a senior, Edgecombe averaged 17.3 points, six rebounds, four assists, and 2.3 steals per game to lead the Crusaders to a 21–5 record.
+As a senior, Edgecombe averaged 17.3 points, six rebounds, four assists and 2.3 steals per game to lead the Crusaders to a 21–5 record.
 During his senior year, he was selected to play in the 2024 McDonald's All-American Boys Game.

 Recruiting

 Edgecombe was a consensus five-star recruit and one of the top players in the 2024 class, according to major recruiting services.
 He was originally rated 153rd in the composite ranking of 247Sports, but moved up to the top five following his performance in the Adidas 3SSB travel circuit as a junior.
 On January 14, 2024, Edgecombe committed to playing college basketball for Baylor after considering offers from Duke and Kentucky.

-During his lone season at Baylor, Edgecombe drew consistent praise from head coach Scott Drew for his intensity and work ethic.
-Drew called him “one of the most disciplined and mature freshmen we’ve ever had” and credited his defensive mindset as a defining part of the team’s identity.

-According to the Baylor Lariat, Drew nicknamed him “The Edge” in practice and said his humility and self-motivation “set the tone for younger players.”